tao-guo/blog/_posts/2017-07-09-what-is-math.md

   >
   > Isaiah Berlin (1900-1997) popularizes the Greek concept of two different types of philosophers: "the fox has many skills, and the hedgehog is proficient in a stunt."
 I think this is an excellent The way to describe Hua Luogeng is different from that of Chen: He has a wide range of interests and has made an important contribution to several different branches of mathematics; while Chen is focused on a branch of differential geometry, but he innovates this branch, and this innovation later on the 20th century Geometric, algebra, analysis, topology of the major branches have far-reaching impact, and even in-depth impact on the past 40 years the development of theoretical physics.

-Similar to the metaphor of "[Birds and Frogs](http://news.sciencenet.cn/htmlnews/2011/8/251096-1.shtm)" by Freeman Dyson (1923-), and twenty Century great "bird" mathematician Hilbert, Chern pays more attention to the overall view, the formation of MSRI American Mathematical Institute, to expand the twentieth century differential geometry.
+Similar to the metaphor of "[Birds and Frogs](http://news.sciencenet.cn/htmlnews/2011/8/251096-1.shtm)" by Freeman Dyson (1923-), and twenty Century great "bird" mathematician Hilbert, Chern paid more attention to the overall view, and also found MSRI, to expand the scope of differential geometry.

-## The key development stage of mathematics
+## Key mathematicians
-The core concept of modern mathematics "group", but it is only twenty years old that duel death **Galois** developed from.
-"Unable to solve the equation" for the tragic heroes made a profound description of the characters, but also popular as a "symmetrical" description of the language "group" is how to penetrate into the physical, geometric, biological and other areas, the specific visible [Reading notes]({{site.baseurl}}/book/2017/07/08/book-unsolvable-equation.html).
+The core concept of modern math is "group", but it is devloped from **Galois** who died only twenty years old in a legendary way.
+"The Equation that Couldn't Be Solved" made a profound description for the tragic heroes.
+As the language of symmetry--"group", it penetrates into the physical, geometric, biological and other areas.

-Twentieth Century [Hilbert's 23 questions], still the climax of mathematicians dreaming of climbing. **Gödel** on the mathematical axiomatic axiomatic proof, in the "Gödel's proof" made a popular explanation, now everywhere in the discussion of artificial intelligence and creativity today, many of which are still profound insights Unique.
-Reading notes are being collated.
+[Hilbert's 23 questions], are still the climax of mathematicians dreaming of climbing. **Gödel**'s incompleteness theorem, is descripted in the book "Gödel's proof" in an easy way.
+Nowadays artificial intelligence and creativity are hot topics, and the discussion in that book is still profoundly insightful.

 [Euclidean geometry]: https://www.wikipedia.org/wiki/%E6%AC%A7%E5%87%A0%E9%87%8C%E5%BE%97%E5%87%A0%E4%BD%95
 [Analytic geometry]: https://www.wikipedia.org/wiki/%E8%A7%A3%E6%9E%90%E5%87%A0%E4%BD%95